Guidance

 A convicted foreign person, including people who were resident in Italy before arrest, may be deported at the end of their sentence, if the judge considers them socially dangerous.

-Release on full completion of sentence will usually be unconditional, unless specified otherwise at the time of the trial, and the prisoner will be free to remain in Italy (if they hold residency) or return to the UK as long as he/she is not subject to an expulsion order.
+Release on full completion of sentence will usually be unconditional, unless specified otherwise at the time of the trial, and the prisoner will be free to remain in Italy (if they hold residency) or return to the UK as long as they are not subject to an expulsion order.

 Tell the British Embassy/Consulate when you are released or expelled.

-Upon release, all properties and money on a personal prison account will be given back to the inmate.
+Upon release, all belongings and funds on a personal prison account will be returned to the inmate.

 Sometimes people find that they face difficulties adjusting to life in the UK once they have left prison.
 You may find yourself ready for life on the outside but not prepared for living in the UK.
 You may not have lived in the UK before and have no connections there, or perhaps you have lost touch with friends and family.
 You may want to talk to another person who understands what you have been through, to help you consider what to do next.